oz/cyprio.net/wtf/2011-11-07-but-what-if-theyre-watching-you.md

 ---
-title: but what if they're watching you?
+title: "but what if they're watching you?"
 ---

 I'm wondering who will have total control over my next phone: Apple or Google?